wavemotion-dave/A8DS/readme.md

 The stock 800XL had 64KB of RAM.
 The default A8DS configuration is an XL/XE machine with 128KB of RAM which will run most of the 8-bit library.
 A8DS goes beyond the normal XL/XE 128K machine and provides three alternative
-configurations: the 320K (RAMBO) and 1088K for a few large games and demos plus an Atari 800 (non-XL) 48K machine for backwards compatibility with some older games that don't play nice with a more "modern" XL/XE setup.
+configurations: the 320K (RAMBO), 576K (COMPY) and 1088K for a few large games and demos plus an Atari 800 (non-XL) 48K machine for backwards compatibility with some older games that don't play nice with a more "modern" XL/XE setup.
 As such, it's really grown to be a full-featured 8-bit emulator to run nearly the entire